 The hotel is fully up to date

-In 2016, Hotel Corona completed a thorough refurbishment, with no corner left untouched.
+In 2016, Herning City Hotel completed a thorough refurbishment, with no corner left untouched.

 All 52 rooms are newly refurbished and live up to today’s standards in all respects.
 All include comfortable furniture and beds, light décor, own bathroom and toilet, radio, flat-screen TV and free internet access.
 The corridors have also been repainted in light colours and have new carpets and fashionable art on the walls.